 Window-based analysis

 We quantified the spatial distribution of various genomic features along the painted lady genome using custom scripts.
 Positions of the specific TE classes were accessed from the RepeatMaker output file and positions of genes were taken from the annotation file from MAKER.
 For each 2 Mb window, we calculated the density (fraction of window covered by element / window length) of genes, TEs in total, LTRs, SINEs, LINEs and DNA-transposons with in-house developed scripts.
-For the genes belonging to extended orthogroups, we integrated the list of the extended orthogroups from BadiRate, gene names from Orthofinder and positions from MAKER.
+For the genes belonging to extended orthogroups, we integrated the list of the extended orthogroups from BadiRate, gene names from OrthoFinder and positions from MAKER.
 All 2 Mb windows of the genome were assigned to bins; one bin containing windows without gene gains and the other with windows containing at least one gene.
 Potential differences in densities of genomic features between bins were assessed with two-sided Wilcoxon rank sum tests in R (Bauer 1972).

 Associations between genomic features and the recombination rate